Azure/prometheus-collector/otelcollector/docs/perfscale/PERFTESTING.md

 2. Deploy two helm releases with different release names, one with the old agent and one with the changes of the new agent.

+3. To make changes to the reference app, see the section below for how to build and deploy.
+Otherwise you can use the existing yaml and image.

-2. Deploy the app with the settings:
+4. Deploy the reference app with these settings in the yaml:

     ```yaml
     env: